MET Grants FAQ

 No. It is best to choose and focus your attention on the one you really want.

 Winter Cycle (November deadline): Applicants receive an acknowledgement on receipt of application.
-In early February, applicants receive notification as to whether or not their proposals were selected to be funded.
+In February, applicants receive notification as to whether or not their proposals were selected to be funded.
 Early May, grant recipients receive first installment of grant funds.
 On completion of recipients program or project and submission of final report and expenses, recipient receives final installment of grant funds.

 Summer Cycle (May deadline): Applicants receive an acknowledgement on receipt of application.
-In early July, applicants receive notification as to whether or not their proposals were selected to be funded.
+In July, applicants receive notification as to whether or not their proposals were selected to be funded.
 Early August, grant recipients receive first installment of grant funds.
 On completion of recipients program or project and submission of final report and expenses, recipient receives final installment of grant funds.